JosephusPaye/stash/README.md

   const fiveMinutes = 5 * 60;
   const url = 'https://swapi.dev/api/people/4/?format=json';

-  // On first call, the request is made and the results are cached for 5 minutes const data = await fetchData(url, fiveMinutes, fiveMinutes);
+  // On first call, a request will be made and the results will be cached for 5 minutes const data = await fetchData(url, fiveMinutes, fiveMinutes);
   console.log({ data });

-  // Subsequent calls in the next 5 minutes are resolved from the cache, without making a request
+  // Subsequent calls in the next 5 minutes will be resolved from the cache, without making a request.
   // Data resolved during this time is considered "fresh". const cachedData = await fetchData(url, fiveMinutes, fiveMinutes);
   console.log(data === cachedData); // true